Four emergency workers barred from 911 duty in NYC arrest death

 Two police officers involved have also been put on desk duty.

-In a widely circulated bystander's video, Garner can be seen arguing with police officers outside a Staten Island beauty parlor on Thursday and denying that he is selling untaxed cigarettes before officers tackle him to the ground.
+In a widely circulated bystander's video, Garner can be seen arguing with police officers outside a Staten Island beauty parlor on Thursday after he is accused of illegally selling untaxed cigarettes.

 "Come on, guy, breathe out, alright?" one officer says in the video as he crouches over Garner and pats him on the shoulder.